Proper Putting Stance Tips

 Improve Your Putting Stance with Swing Align!

 Our new Goal Post putting trainer will teach you everything from this article all for just $29.95.
-If you're looking for the full putting training package, the Swing Align Short Game device can help you improve your putting in multiple ways as well, starting with developing a consistent putting stance.
+If you're looking for the full putting training package, the Swing Align Short Game configuration can help you improve your putting in multiple ways as well, starting with developing a consistent putting stance.
 After improving your set up, Swing Align teaches you to make a smooth and stable stroke.
 In less than fifteen minutes, at home or on the putting green, you will improve your alignment, contact and distance control.
 Check out our store to get started on taking fewer strokes on the green!

 Back to Instruction